SungHoHong2/Ceph-Experiment/messenger/README.md

 ### How src/msg/async works
   - [x] CRUD commands for pools
-  - [ ] The definition of pools in Ceph
+  - [x] The definition of pools in Ceph
-  - [ ] CRUD commands for data objects
+  - [x] CRUD commands for data objects
   - [ ] know the basic CRUD of LIBRADOS
+  - [ ] create a sample code  that will create a file and then delete a file in a pool
-  - [ ] debug how the CRUD functions affect the
+  - [ ] debug it by debugging the /var/msg/async

 <br>